 GCSE Combined Science gives you a good grounding in Science.
 Success in Combined Science can provide access to A-level Science courses, including Biology, Chemistry, Physics or BTEC Applied Science.
-In the long term, if you decide
+In the long term, if you decide to pursue your scientific studies, it can lead to an almost limitless number of job opportunities.
+Highly qualified scientists are very much in demand and their skills are required in many jobs.

-The students will complete 2 papers at the end of the iGCSE course.
+The students will complete 2 papers at the end of the GCSE course.
 Each paper is equally weighted and assessed externally.
 A calculator is necessary for both papers.
-Students will be required to show their application of Science and their choice of skills in a variety of practical and investigational problems within these assessments.
-There are 21 required practicals that are delivered throughout the course.
-There will be questions relating to these practicals on the written exam papers.
+21 required practicals are delivered throughout the course.
+Students will be required to apply their scientific knowledge and skills relating to the course content and required practicals in the final assessments.